Imagine the Following Scenario:

 JSONP loads Javascript using <script src=""> element.

-In ASP:net Script files loaded via an HTML <script src=""> element within a browser can only be retrieved via HTTP GET verb requests.
+<script src=""> element within a browser can only be retrieved via

 By default ASP.NET web services layer does not allow web methods to be invoked via the HTTP GET verb.